goldenglorys/iss-tracker/README.md

   ```
 This will start the ISS Tracker and display the world map with the ISS icon.
 The program will continuously update the ISS location on the screen.

+## Configurations

+- You can customize the program by adjusting parameters such as the screen size, file paths, and API URLs directly in the source code.

+## Acknoledgments
+- ISS location data is obtained from [Open Notify API](http://open-notify.org/).
+- World map and ISS icon images are used for graphical representation.